-Crowns and bridges are the most popular restorative options used to treat teeth that are broken, misshapen, severely worn out, or infected.
-They are made from dental-grade ceramic material, which is highly customizable, durable, and mimics the natural tissues of the mouth.
+Crowns are the most popular restorative options used to treat teeth that are broken, misshapen, severely worn out, or infected and bridges are among the most popular restorative solutions for missing teeth.
+Crowns and bridges are made from dental-grade ceramic, which is highly customizable, durable, and mimics natural teeth.

 Crowns are cap-like structures that are placed over the teeth to restore them to their ideal shape, size, and strength.
 They can be used to treat a number of oral conditions such as chipped teeth, cracked teeth, discolored teeth, broken teeth, or misshapen teeth.

-Dental crowns can be placed in a single visit to the dental practice.
+Dental crowns can be placed in two visits to the dental practice.
 The dentist will clean the tooth and etch it after which the digital impression of the tooth is obtained.
-It is done using a hand-held scanning device called an intraoral scanner.
+This is done using a hand-held scanning device called an intraoral scanner.

 The impression is sent to a dental laboratory where the crown will be fabricated using high-precision equipment.
 Meanwhile, the dentist may place a temporary crown on the tooth to protect it from further damage.
-Once the permanent crown is ready for placement, the dentist removes the temporary one and thoroughly cleans the tooth and applies an etch solution to it.
-This helps the permanent crown stick firmly on the tooth.
+Once the permanent crown is ready for placement, the dentist removes the temporary one, thoroughly cleans the tooth, and applies an etch solution to it.
+This helps the permanent crown stick firmly to the tooth.

 After this, the dentist places the permanent crown on the tooth and checks for fit and stability.
 A bite test is conducted after this to make sure everything is in order.

 Bridges are restorations that are used for replacing missing teeth with prosthetic ones.
-They consist of two parts - one is an artificial tooth (known as pontics or fillings) that replaces an extracted or missing tooth and rests in place above either crowns or dental implants (small titanium studs) that serve as anchoring devices.
-Bridges help restore both function and aesthetics of a missing tooth and prevent teeth from drifting out of position due to lack of support.
+They consist of multiple parts - one is an artificial tooth (known as a pontic) that replaces an extracted or missing tooth and the other ones are the crowns placed on either side of the gap that serve as the bridge’s anchor.
+Bridges help restore both the function and aesthetics of a missing tooth and prevent the natural teeth from drifting out of position due to lack of support.

-The dentist initiates the procedure for bridges through a complete dental checkup.
-It helps to understand if the patient is a candidate for bridges.
-The dentist etches a small part of the adjacent tooth which help to hold the bridge in place.
-The impression of the tooth is obtained and sent to the dental lab for fabrication.
+The dentist initiates the procedure for a bridge after a complete dental exam.
+The exam helps determine if the patient is a candidate for this restoration.
+If they are, the dentist etches a small part of the adjacent teeth that help hold the bridge in place, takes impressions of the teeth, and sends them to the dental lab for fabrication.